What attracted you to join the business in 2009?

 Over the past 5 years, we have seen the business develop a substantial footprint within the Canberra community with an overriding reputation for quality results and fair play.
 Our desire to deliver services at a higher standard has seen us become the first choice for sourcing talent for an extensive list of government, private and non-profit sector clients.

 We continue to build a strong team of like-minded professional people with the same commitment and determination to doing things better, regardless of their role within our business.
-We also like to think we have made HorizonOne a great place to work along the way.
+I also like to think we have made HorizonOne a great place to work along the way.

 What do you believe are the 3 key elements to being successful in recruitment?